Masters (coursework-based)

 Study Unit 8: Research Project

 The research project will require the completion of a project management phase (including project proposal, project budget and development of the research proposal (presentation to the higher degree committee).
-For the one-year full-time and two year part-time degree, data gathering, analysis and write-up must be completed within the specified registration period.
+For the two-year full-time and three year part-time degree, data gathering, analysis and write-up must be completed within the specified registration period.
 Research projects are encouraged within the fields of expertise of the candidate.

 Costs

-Registration, tuition and certification costs for individual 5-day short course modules: R6600.00 per module.
+Registration, tuition and certification costs for individual 5-day short course modules: R3000 per module.
 Module costs exclude accommodation, meals and travel.

 Masters Programme (module 8)